 Income statement/profit and loss ratios:

-Income statement/profit and loss account ratios are those ratios that are calculated by using the items of income statement/profit and loss account of a particular period only.
-Examples of income statement/profit and loss account ratios are net profit ratio, gross profit ratio, operating ratio, and times interest earned ratio etc.
+Income statement/profit and loss account ratios are those ratios that are calculated by using the items from income statement/profit and loss account of a particular period.
+Some common examples of income statement/profit and loss account ratios are net profit ratio, gross profit ratio, operating profit ratio, expense ratio and times interest earned ratio etc.

 Balance sheet ratios:

 Balance sheet ratios are those ratios that are calculated by using figures from the balance sheet only.
-The figures must be used from the balance sheet of the same period.
+The figures used must be taken from the balance sheet of the same period.
 Examples of balance sheet ratios are current ratio, liquid ratio, and debt to equity ratio etc.

-These ratios are calculated by using the items of both income statement and balance sheet for the same period.
+These ratios are calculated by using the items from both income statement and balance sheet for the same period.
 Composite ratios are, therefore, also known as mixed ratios and inter-statement ratios.
-Numerous composite ratios are computed depending on the need of analyst.
-Some examples are inventory turnover ratio, receivables turnover ratio, accounts payable turnover ratio, and working capital turnover ratio etc.
+Numerous composite ratios are computed depending on the need of the analysts or investors.
+Some examples composite ratios are inventory turnover ratio, receivables turnover ratio, accounts payable turnover ratio, and working capital turnover ratio etc.

-On the basis of importance or significance, the ratios are classified as primary ratios and secondary ratios.
-The most important ratios are called primary ratios and less important ratios are called secondary ratios.
-Secondary ratios are usually used to explain the primary ratios.
+On the basis of importance or significance, the financial ratios are classified as primary ratios and secondary ratios.
+The most important ratios for an undertaking are called its primary ratios and less important ratios are called secondary ratios.
+Secondary ratios are usually used to further explain the outcomes or results generated by primary ratios.